thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

          tend to spend much more time in human form.
 In a sense, the full veela is becoming an animal.
 Had that process completed, if any veela ever did live her entire life as a bird, it is doubtful that her descendants would have an immortal soul at all.
-The veela are harshly punished, but the transformation is also a warning, both for them, and for all able to use magic.
      - Her inheritance from the Powers was restricted such that it *cannot* combine with her inheritance from the Dominions.
 No full veela is capable of permanent transmutation, and a "half-veela" is capable of it